CM4all/pond/doc/index.rst

 - :samp:`until=ISO8601` shows only records until the given time stamp.
 - :samp:`date=YYYY-MM-DD` is a shortcut which shows records on a certain date (according to the client's time zone)
+- :samp:`today` is a shortcut which shows records only of today

 The client displays records in the standard one-line format by default.
 If standard output is connected to a datagram or seqpacket